 - 1. The City should establish a permanent Privacy Advisory Board responsible for carrying out a broad range of advisory duties. - a.
 The Privacy Advisory Board should be established as soon as possible, as it is key to implementing many of the recommendations in this document and conducting further public discussion on important issues related to privacy and City technology. - b.
 The Board's duties are described throughout this document, including: - i.
 Holding regular meetings that are open to the public, including opportunities for public comment in English and other languages. - ii.
-Reviewing Use Policies for technologies that generate Sensitive Personal Information and making recommendations on changes - iii.
-Reviewing Technology Impact Reports for technologies that generate Sensitive Personal Information and making recommendations on changes - iv.
-Reviewing Annual Impact Reports for technologies that generate Sensitive Personal Information and making recommendations on changes - v.
-Reviewing data sharing agreements. - vi.
-Reviewing new and existing technology-related contracts. - 2.
+Reviewing Use Policies for privacy-impacting technologies and making recommendations on changes - iii.
+Reviewing data sharing agreements. - iv.
+Reviewing new technology-related contracts. - 2.
 The Privacy Advisory Board should have nine members, at least two-thirds of whom are Chula Vista residents. - a.
 Chula Vista residents should comprise a super-majority of Board members because residents experience the impacts of City decisions on privacy and technology to a much greater degree than non-residents do. - b.
-The purpose of allowing non-residents to serve on the Board is to recognize that non-residents also experience the impacts of City decisions on privacy and technology, especially if they work, own a business, or attend school in Chula Vista.
-Additionally, non-residents may have valuable expertise or perspectives that should be included on the Board. - c.
+The purpose of allowing non-residents to serve on the Board is to recognize that non-residents also experience the impacts of City decisions on privacy and technology, especially if they work, own a business, or attend school in Chula

+Vista.
+Additionally, non-residents may have valuable expertise or perspectives that should be included on the Board.

+- c.
 There is no requirement to include non-residents on the Board. - 3.
 Privacy Advisory Board members will be selected through a combination of City staff review, community review, and City Council review. - a.
 Members of the Board should be selected through a process that includes review and vetting by both City staff and by community leaders, similar to the process used to appoint members of the Technology and Privacy Advisory Task Force. - b.
 All members of the Board must be approved by a majority vote of the City Council pursuant to the City Charter. - c.
 The purpose of involving community leaders in the selection process for some members is to ensure that Board membership is not exclusively determined by City staff or elected officials. - 4.
 Selections to the Board should reflect the City's diversity in terms of race, gender, and age.